manatlan/htag/docs/runner.md

 - another Tag Class (using `self.handle(request, tagClass) -> HTTPResponse`, see below)
 - another http ressource (ex: a jpg, png, html, js ...)

-To server another Tag Class, a common pattern is :
+### To serve another Tag Class, a common pattern is :
 ```python
 from htag import Tag